 - In the episode "Mr. Lisa Goes to Washington" Nelson writes a superpatriotic essay for a contest, for which this is his theme.

 So burn that flag if you must!
 But before you do, you'd better burn a few other things!
 You'd better burn your shirt and your pants!
 Be sure to burn your TV and car!
 Oh yeah, and don't forget to burn your house!
-Because none of those things would exist without six red stripes, seven red stripes, and a helluva lot of stars!!
+Because none of those things would exist without six white stripes, seven red stripes, and a helluva lot of stars!!